If you have diabetes, you may juggle a lot of concerns. Eating a healthy diet is a big part of the balancing act.

 Ready for dinner?
 Your best bet is to start with a small plate.
 Fill half of it with vegetables such as roasted squash, grilled asparagus or a salad.

-For the next quarter, consider a healthy carb like a small, plain sweet potato, brown rice, whole-wheat couscous or whole-grain pasta.
+For the next quarter, consider a complex carb, such as a small, plain sweet potato, brown rice, whole-wheat couscous or whole-grain pasta.

-Finish off your plate with a lean protein, like a piece of fish or poultry without the skin.
+Finish off your plate with a lean protein, such as a piece of non-fried fish or poultry without the skin.

 When dining out, call ahead or look online to find out what’s on the menu.
-Avoid buffets, because the value to your pocketbook won’t be felt in your waistline.
+Avoid buffets because the value to your pocketbook won’t be felt in your waistline.
+Portion control is important for everyone, but especially for people living with diabetes.

 Consider ordering a salad and an appetizer for your meal.
-If you get an entrée, split it or send half of it back to be boxed up to go.
+If you get an entrée, split it with a companion or have half of it boxed up to go.

-Keep a polite distance from the bread basket, but make friends with your water glass.
+Keep a polite distance from the bread, but make friends with your water glass.
 Watch out for the calories in other beverages — both alcoholic and non-alcoholic.

 Whether you’re at home or on the go, it’s not always easy to make the right food choices.

-The American Heart Association has delicious recipes for diabetics, a health assessment, personal stories and more great tools here.
+The American Heart Association has delicious recipes for people living with diabetes.

 Searching for healthy snack ideas?